Here's Your Horoscope For The Week

 We’re constantly fascinated by what our zodiac sign says about our lives, whether it's which signs are most compatible or how each sign handles conflict in relationships.
 That's why Bustle has enlisted Mecca Woods, a New York City-based astrologer of MyLifeCreated.com, to tell us all about how astrology is affecting our lives each day.
-Today's topic: your daily horoscope for January 22-25, 2019.
+Today's topic: your weeklyy horoscope for January 28 - February 1, 2019.

-After an electrifying Full Moon/Lunar Eclipse over this past weekend, the week kicks off with some happier energy as the fun-loving Leo Moon teams up with happy-go-lucky Jupiter in Sagittarius and Jupiter teams up with Venus in Sagittarius on Tuesday morning.
-Under this cosmic combination we should find ourselves feeling more upbeat and optimistic about what's to come.
-With Venus meeting up with Jupiter, we can expect abundance and good fortune where love, relationships, and financial matters are concerned.
-We'll just need to make sure not to overindulge, specifically when it comes to people and things that may be unhealthy for us.
+The vibe may be a bit intense at the start of the week with the Moon in all-or-nothing Scorpio until early Tuesday morning.
+Though with the Scorpio Moon teaming up with Saturn and Pluto in grounded Capricorn and Neptune and wounded Chiron in compassionate Pisces, we're encouraged to tend to our emotional needs and find strength in the safety of our deepest relationships.
+The Scorpio Moon along with planets in Capricorn can also help us with moving past tough obstacles.

-Speaking of our health and well-being, the Moon enters health-conscious Virgo late Tuesday night, shifting our focus toward self-improvement and being of service to others.
-With the Virgo Moon teaming up with responsible Saturn in Capricorn by Wednesday eve, we should find the motivation we need to handle our business and get things done.
-And with serious Mercury in Capricorn squaring off with rebellious Uranus in Aries on Wednesday morning (which can trigger arguments and accidents), we'll need all of the grounding/stabilizing energy we can get.
-Though this Mercury-Uranus square could help us to see things differently and tackle problems in an innovative way.
+By late Tuesday morning, the Moon moves into optimistic Sagittarius, bringing some levity and laughter to the table.
+With the Sun in Aquarius teaming up with curious Mercury in Aquarius, conversations and communications are electrified.
+The best way to harness this energy is by thinking outside of box or allowing our ideas to shine.

-By Thursday morning, we're called to focus on the details as well as quality over quantity as the Virgo Moon squares off with Jupiter and Venus in bountiful Sagittarius.
-At the same time, we're called toward original and innovative ways of thinking as communicative Mercury enters Aquarius early Thursday.
-Overall, Thursday can still be a productive day with the Moon teaming up with powerful Pluto in Capricorn.
+Come mid-week, the Sagittarius Moon teams up with multiple planets and spreads the good vibes, especially when it comes to socializing, networking, and getting things done.
+And with hardworking Saturn in Capricorn making a rare, yet helpful, meeting with dreamy Neptune in Pisces, we may see some glimmers of hope and progress when it comes to making a dream come true.

-By late Thursday night, the Moon moves into partnership-oriented Libra, putting us in the mood to connect with others.
-As such, Friday promises to be a fairly breezy and social day as the Libra Moon partners up with Mercury and the Sun in friendly Aquarius, and go-getter Mars in Aries teams up with happy-go-lucky Jupiter in Sagittarius.
-Under this kind of planetary weather, connections, conversations, and meetings with others should not only go well but they may even have a "right place at the right time" kind of a vibe.
-With Mars and Jupiter in the mix, some of us may need to take a risk and make the first move in romance and relationships.
-Though we'll need to make sure everyone is on the same page, as come Friday night, the Libra Moon squares off with serious Saturn in Capricorn, reminding us of the importance of boundaries and mutual respect.
+Still, things may get a bit dicey come Friday as aggressive Mars in Aries squares off with power-hungry Pluto in Capricorn, which could bring out the bully in us all.
+The best way to handle this volatile energy is to channel it into projects or tasks that require some extra oomph.
+Some of us may also need to give up the desire to be right or win at all costs.
+This is definitely a "don't do something that you might regret" kind of cosmic combination.

-Read below to see what the stars mean for your sign this week, and be sure to check out your January 2019 horoscope.
+Read below to see what the stars mean for your sign this week.

 Aries (March 21 - April 19)